neondatabase/website/content/docs/guides/logical-replication-fivetran.md

 SELECT pg_create_logical_replication_slot('fivetran_pgoutput_slot', 'pgoutput');
 ```

-`fivetran_pgoutput_slot` is the name assigned to the replication slot.
+The name assigned to the replication slot is `fivetran_pgoutput_slot`.
 You will need to provide this name when you set up your Fivetran source.

 ## Create a Postgres source in Fivetran

 1. Log in to your [Fivetran](https://fivetran.com/) account.
 1. On the **Select your datasource** page, search for the **PostgreSQL** source and click **Set up**.
-1. In your connector setup form, enter value for **Destination Schema Prefix**.
+1. In your connector setup form, enter a value for **Destination Schema Prefix**.
 This prefix applies to each replicated schema and cannot be changed once your connector is created.
 In this example, we'll use `neon` as the prefix.
 1. Enter the connection details for your Neon database.
 You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
     For example, given a connection string like this: